getyourguide/db-rocket/README.md

-The purpose of this project is to keep local python libraries in sync in a notebook.
+The purpose of this project is to keep a Databricks notebook synced with local python libraries.
-Every change in your local machine directly applied to the notebook.
+Every change on your local machine is directly applied to the notebook.

-## Installing
+## Installing locally

 ```sh